QUICK SUMMARY:

 Comparing Bounce Rate in UA vs. GA4 – What’s Changed?

-As you can see, the bounce rate in Universal Analytics was focused on single-page sessions, while in GA4, it’s all about engaged sessions
+To recap, the bounce rate in Universal Analytics was focused on single-page sessions, while in GA4, it’s all about engaged sessions.

 This also means that the bounce rate in GA4 is closely tied to engagement, to the point where the bounce rate is actually the inverse of the engagement rate.